Published on May 24, 2023 |

 Here are a few reasons why analytics help improve the efficiency and ROI of your digital marketing campaigns:

-• A Better Understanding of Consumers: With digital marketing analytics, businesses can gain a better understanding of their target audience.
-By analyzing data such as demographics, browsing behavior, and purchase history, businesses can create more targeted marketing campaigns that resonate with their audience.
+- A Better Understanding of Consumers: With digital marketing analytics, businesses can gain a better understanding of their target audience.
+By analyzing data such as demographics, browsing behavior, and purchase history, businesses can create more targeted marketing campaigns and digital advertising that resonate with their audience.

-• Improved Marketing ROI: Improving ROI on marketing spend is one of the biggest challenges for marketing leaders.
-By identifying which channels and campaigns are performing best, businesses can allocate their marketing budgets more effectively and drive better results.
+- Improved Marketing ROI: Improving ROI on marketing spend is one of the biggest challenges for marketing leaders.
+By identifying which marketing channels and campaigns are performing best, businesses can allocate their marketing budgets more effectively and drive better results.

-• Real-Time Performance Monitoring: Analytics provide businesses with real-time insights into how their marketing campaigns are performing.
+- Real-Time Performance Monitoring: Data analytics provide businesses with real-time insights into how their marketing campaigns are performing.
 This allows businesses to make data-driven decisions and adjust their marketing strategies on the fly to improve results.

 3 Ways Marketers Can Use Analytics

-Digital marketing analytics can be used for a wide range of use cases, including market research, marketing strategy, and campaign planning and reporting.
-Let’s take a closer look at each of these use cases.
+Digital marketing analysis can be used for a wide range of use cases, including market research, marketing strategy, content marketing performance, search engine optimization, paid search, and other campaign planning and reporting.
+Let’s take a closer at some of these use cases and how your data analyst or data science team can help you develop a more mature marketing analytics approach:

 To get the most out of digital marketing analytics, businesses should track and measure several key metrics.
-Here are some of the most important ones.
+Here is some of the most important marketing data to track:

-• Website traffic: Tracking website traffic can provide valuable insights into how users interact with a website.
+- Traffic/Web analytics: Tracking website traffic can provide valuable insights into how users interact with a website.
 Businesses should track metrics such as page views, bounce rates, and time spent on site to understand how users engage with their website.
+Businesses most commonly use Google Analytics or Adobe Analytics for this but there are plenty of other solutions if you’re frustrated with either.

-• Return on investment (ROI): ROI measures the impact of marketing efforts.
-Tracking ROI can help businesses understand which marketing efforts are generating the most revenue and allocate resources more effectively.
+- Return on investment (ROI): ROI measures the impact of marketing efforts.
+Having an analytics tool that helps track ROI can help businesses understand which marketing efforts are generating the most revenue and allocate resources more effectively.

 Get Data Empowered with Marketing Analytics

 Digital marketing analytics are critical for businesses that want to stay competitive in today’s digital landscape.
-By unfiying and analyzing data, businesses can gain insights into consumer behavior, preferences, and patterns, and make data-driven decisions to optimize their marketing strategies.
-Whether you’re conducting market research, developing a marketing strategy, or planning and reporting on campaigns, leveraging digital marketing analytics is essential to achieving marketing goals.
+By unifying and analyzing data, businesses can gain insights into consumer behavior, preferences, and patterns, and make data-driven decisions to optimize their marketing strategies.
+Whether you’re conducting market research, developing a digital marketing strategy, or planning and reporting on campaigns, leveraging digital analytics is essential to achieving marketing goals.

 Lotame’s end-to-end data collaboration platform, Spherical, offers users built-in analytics powered by one of the largest data marketplaces to inform privacy-first audience segmentation, growth and planning.
 Our platform empowers marketers to:

-• Enhance customer experiences by identifying new dimensions of existing customers
+- Enhance customer experience by identifying new dimensions of existing customers

-• Improve campaign performance with newly identified or more accurate audience growth market definitions
+- Improve digital marketing campaign performance with newly identified or more accurate audience growth market definitions

 This article was written by Kristen Whitmore, VP, of Consumer Intelligence & Analytics.